rurbin3/ZKit-Framework/README.md

  Sorry For Interuption of updates.
 Internet had problems in my country and still have . as fast as i can . i will update it. new update incoming

- ZShredder can shred a file a folder or even a drive or can shred empty space available in a drive

 If any issues found . please let us know to make this project stronger

 [Documentation](https://github.com/000Zer000/ZKit-Framework/wiki) is updated it .